johnfouf/LinkCit/README.md

-# LinkCit
+# ReCital
-Open Source Citation Matching Software
+Open Source implementation of a Relational Citation Matching Algorithm

 Instructions

-1. MadCit is a subset of madIS database systems.
-You can install MadCit, if you follow the instructions at http://madgik.github.io/madis/install.html
+1. Installation
+   Requirements:
+   * Python 2.6.x or 2.7.x.
+You can download a windows distribution of Python from http://www.python.org/download/releases/ .
+   You need to download the latest Python in the 2.6 or 2.7 series.
+ReCital doesn't work with Python 3.0
+   * APSW.
+If you use Ubuntu, install the python-apsw package: sudo apt-get install python-apsw Otherwise, download APSW from https://github.com/rogerbinns/apsw and install it following the instructions.
+     If you are using MAC, you have to install APSW and readline via easy_install: easy_install apsw
+           easy_install readline

 2. Creating a metadata database: